 - Upper Half - Auto-focus responds to the top half of the FOV

-The Setting menu allows for changes to the language, zoom limit and tracking settings.
+The Tracking menu allows for changes to tracking settings.

-The CV30 camera has three tracking modes which can be selected through the settings menu.
+The CV30 camera has three tracking modes which can be selected through the Tracking menu.
 The number of people that you want to track will determine the mode to choose.
-The modes that are offered are Default, Mode 1 and Mode 2.Delete
+The modes that are offered are Auto, Manual and Group 2.Delete

 Additional menu options

-Viewing the About menu will display the model, serial number, firmware version and auto-focus version for your CV30 camera.
+Viewing the About menu will display the language, model, serial number, firmware version and auto-focus version for your CV30 camera.
 The language can be cycled from English to Spanish, French or German by using the Right or Left arrow on the remote control.

 Reset To Defaults